bongosway/blog/content/posts/com-google-common-collect-immutablesortedset-toimmutablesortedset.md

 ---
 author:
   name: "Edirin Atumah"
-title: "How to solve google toImmutableSet() NoSuchMethodError on a Maven project"
+title: "How to solve the NoSuchMethodError toImmutableSet() error when using Google Autoservice"
 date: 2020-07-05
 draft: false
 toc: false